vmsaif/list-of-projects/README.md

 A C++ program that leverages OpenGL to render eight houses with triangular roofs and floors.
 - **Technologies**: C++, OpenGL.
 - **Features**:
   - Utilizes translation, scaling, and rotation transformations to depict the houses.
-  - Houses constructed using shapes and efficient rendering via display lists.
+Houses are constructed using shapes and efficient rendering via display lists.
   - Incorporation of a background texture sourced from a BMP format image.